lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 One hint, which is kind of obvious, but in fact it saved me a lot of time.
-Since you will create/destroy CoreOS instances tens of times - add this block to your ssh config to avoid deleting hosts from known_hosts file.
+Since you will create/destroy CoreOS instances tens of times - add this block to your ssh config to avoid deleting hosts from the known_hosts file.

 ```
  Host 10.10.30.*